 Marettimo is smaller, with a town of 300 inhabitants.
 This island offers a beautiful natural landscape and the Castle of Punta Troia, a Saracen fortification that’s now in ruins.
 In addition to being a great snorkeling destination, Marettimo is home to several sea caves like Camello, Ficaredda, and Tuono.

 Levanzo is even smaller than Marettimo, but it’s the most beautiful of the islands.
 Surrounded by clear blue waters, Levanzo has gorgeous beaches and a 912-foot hill, Pizzo Monaco, from which you can get stunning views.
 The island is also famous for the Genovesa Cave, which has prehistoric cave paintings dating back about 10,000 years.
-You can get a closer look at this ancient artwork on this tour.

 13. Temples of Selinunte, one of the can’t-miss attractions in Sicily